UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/vlad_andrei.dumitru/index.md

 3. **LCD 1602 module**: Display for showing current odds and game information.
 4. **Buzzer**: Emmits a sound when the leds are spinning.
 5. **Push-button switch**: Trigger for starting the game.
-6. **Potentiometer**: Control for selecting the winning number.
+6. **Potentiometer**: Control for selecting the winning color.
-7. **Breadboard**: Platform for prototyping and connecting components.
+7. **Potentiometer 2**: Control for selecting the value of the bet.
-8. **Jumper wires**: Connectors for establishing electrical connections on the breadboard.
+8. **Breadboard**: Platform for prototyping and connecting components.
-9. **Shift Registers**: Reduce the number of wires needed to connect the LEDs.
+9. **Jumper wires**: Connectors for establishing electrical connections on the breadboard.
-10. **PCB Board**: For soldering the LEDs and making the roulette shape.
+10. **Shift Registers**: Reduce the number of wires needed to connect the LEDs.

-In the project, the Raspberry Pi Pico W runs the game logic, while LEDs visualize the spinning motion of the roulette values, the LCD 1602 module displays game information, the push-button switch triggers the game, and the potentiometer selects the winning number.
+In the project, the Raspberry Pi Pico W runs the game logic, while LEDs visualize the spinning motion of the roulette values, the LCD 1602 module displays game information, the push-button switch triggers the game, and 1 potentiometer selects the winning color, anothr the value of your desired bet.
 These components are connected using a breadboard and jumper wires for prototyping and experimentation.

 Here are some pictures of the current state of the project`s hardware:
 ![Hardware1](./Hard1.jpg)